-As the weather begins to warm, you might find yourself running with your dog more than you did a few months ago.
+As the weather begins to cool off and fall approaches, you might find yourself running with your dog more than you did a few months ago.
 Exercising is great for everyone, including your pup, but remember safety first for your dog as you begin to create a running plan.

 Laura Horton of Hound101.com has some great tips on running with your dog.
 Below are excerpts from her blog post that offer some great insight on running with your best friend.
 And remember to take along a few bottles of Fontis Water for you and your dog.
 You will both be glad you did!

 Is It Good To Run With My Dog?